 Luxury Hotels: You Need Your Rest After All That Food (and Biking)

-Backroads has trips where you stay at premiere inns or casual inns.
+Backroads has trips where you stay at premier inns or casual inns.
 Our trip was the higher end premiere inns.
 One hotel had a Relais Todini, had a cypress grove announcing the entry and 14th century vineyards surrounding the lush property; another, Relais La Corte dei Papi, was a 17th century villa.
 All had outdoor (undated) pools, deluxe bedding and baths; at La Corte dei Papi, our last stop, our room had its own steam shower and two person jacuzzi.

 The luxury hotels also had destination restaurants, so once we were done biking for the day, we could relax and then walk downstairs for a five star meal with lovely local wine.